kalleeh/gurum-platform/README.md

 For more information, see the [LogConfiguration](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html) API operation.

+*Note: Changing the log driver means that you will need to handle authorization to log groups outside of the container platform. (or simply accept that users can view each others logs)*

 ### Change the ECS host instance type

+*Note: This only applies if you are not deploying using ECS Fargate*

 This is specified in the [master.yaml](master.yaml) template.